xrrhythmsuk/xruk-player/assets/tunes/funk.md

 **Musical background:** Probably based on the Brazilian samba reggae interpretation of funk rather than the James Brown version.

 **Sign:** Based on the funky glasses that the classic funk bassist Bootsy Collins [used to wear](https://media.npr.org/assets/artslife/arts/2009/10/bootsy-fa-0a236a00a27e682eed7c121e1f0454d4be5adee0-s600-c85.webp).
+Appears to have evolved from an ‘F’ with thumb and two fingers facing down.

 **History:** Was introduced to the network at least 2008.
-Barking Bateria played a slightly different version called “Lego Funk”: [SoundCloud](https://soundcloud.com/barking-bateria/lego-funk)
+Barking Bateria played a slightly different version called [“Lego Funk”](https://soundcloud.com/barking-bateria/lego-funk), which is where our starter repi part comes from.

 ## Difficulty

 * **Low Surdo**: easy
 * **Mid/High Surdo and Tam**: easy
-* **Repi**: medium.
-There are two repi parts, one harder one for playing with one stick and one easier (but longer) one for two sticks
+* **Repi**: medium (main one-stick and alt two-stick parts), easier starter part available.
 * **Snare**: easy
 * **Agogô**: easy